 Controlling loss and wastage in Food and Beverage operation

-There are many new technology which have been adopted by the hospitality industry to improve or change existing control systems.
+There are many new technologies which have been adopted by the hospitality industry to improve or change existing control systems.
 In most instances, basic control processes have not been altered.
-Instead, technology has enhanced the accuracy, depth, and effectiveness of these processes, while reducing the labor involved.
+Instead, technology has enhanced the accuracy, depth, and effectiveness of these processes, while reducing the labour involved.

 Spoilage and Pilferage:

 Adequate checks in the receiving portion of the foodservice cycle can help reduce loss due to spoilage and pilferage. if substandard foods are arriving, receiving personnel should be empowered to refuse shipments or accept partial shipments.
 In addition, storage equipment should be checked regularly for proper maintenance and temperature control.